How to Upload Photos to Google Drive and Share a Link

 -

-When the upload finishes, the photo or folder appears in your current Google Drive folder.
+When the upload finishes, the photo appears in your chosen Google Drive folder with a thumbnail.

 Sharing the Photo or Folder